 We highly recommend checking out our guide before you make the significant decision, but either way, you’ll be unlocking substantial power gains with whichever method suits you best.

-If you’re determined enough to make the most of your impressive VQ37 base, then forced induction is capable of potentially doubling the horsepower figures of your G37.
+If you’re determined enough to make the most of your impressive VQ37 base, then forced induction can potentially double the horsepower figures of your G37.

-You will also need to consider that this will be putting the engine under twice the strain, so forced induction upgrades must get done professionally, ensuring that you’re using a well-maintained engine to get started.
+You will also need to consider that this will put the engine under twice the strain, so forced induction upgrades must be done professionally, ensuring you’re using a well-maintained engine to get started.

 Although the reliability is likely to be somewhat hindered, the fact that the VQ37VHR is one of the most reliable, bulletproof engines out there will undoubtedly work to your advantage.
-Just be prepared to carry out extensive internal upgrades if you’re planning to go chasing huge figures.
+Just be prepared to carry out extensive internal upgrades if you plan to chase huge figures.

 Drifted G37 Turbo Kit Choice

 - Purchase link: AAM Competition G37 Turbo Kit

 Its AAM Competition took the win in our G37 Turbo Kit guide.

 US-based AAM introduced its offering in 2014 using new twin turbos from their partnership with BorgWarner.
 The kit quickly became one of the most sought-after offerings and is possibly the most commonly found kit among G37 owners.

 This kit produces impressive peak power figures of up to 500HP per turbo with OEM-style fitment.
 They have combined reliability alongside impressive build quality, and it’s easy to see why the kit has maintained its popularity and praise.